-To further support and strengthen the objective assessment of the effectiveness of the ICS, introduced by the Agency, and to identify areas where weaknesses exist and where controls should be strengthened, the Agency developed internal guidelines in 2014 to be followed when assessing the effectiveness of the ICS.
-The guidelines establish specific requirements and information sources to be used when assessing and verifying the effectiveness of the ICS, as presented in the Agency's annual activity reports.
-The guidelines, subject to management approval in 2015, will be applied regularly, and as a minimum once per year under the framework of the annual activity report, to contribute to the assurance, provided by the Authorising officer in the Declaration of Assurance.
+(1) Guidance on the assessment of the effectiveness of the ICS strengthened, in 2014 the Agency developed internal guidelines to be followed when assessing the effectiveness of the ICS.
+The guidelines establish specific requirements and information sources to be used when assessing and verifying the effectiveness of the ICS as presented in the Agency's annual activity reports.
+The guidelines, subject to management approval in 2015, will be applied regularly, and as a minimum once per year in the framework of the annual activity report, to contribute to the assurance, provided by the Authorising officer in the Declaration of Assurance.